A detailed summary ofThe Psychology of Moneyby Morgan Housel

 Rebecca sees herself somewhere in the middle.
 She's not a janitor or an executive, but she has been measuring herself by the wrong yardstick entirely.

-Lesson 2: Nobody is crazy
+2. Nobody is crazy

 A week later, Rebecca watches a coworker buying lottery tickets on payday.
 Her first thought is judgmental.
 Her second thought stops her cold.